hugonin/travel-app/README.md

-# Weather-Journal App Project
+# Travel App
-> The weather journal app is an asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application.
+> Travel application which pull in multiple types of data, from different sources and occasionally one API will be required to get data from another API

-## Table of contents
+##Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)
 * [Technologies](#technologies)